Ultimate NOx Sensors Guide

 The NOx sensor is a device/component which measures the levels of nitrogen emitted from your vehicle.

-NOx sensors are just one of the components that comprise the NOx reduction after-treatment system, which is responsible for reducing harmful exhaust gases and protecting the environment in diesel vehicles with urea-based SCR systems.
+NOx sensors are just one of the components that comprise the NOx reduction after-treatment system, which is responsible for reducing harmful exhaust gases and protecting the environment in diesel vehicles with urea-based SCR systems (Selective Catalytic Reduction).

 Depending on the vehicle’s make and model, the components present can vary.
 A typical system would comprise a turbocharger, a DPF, and an SCR catalyst – with the NOx sensor sitting upstream from the catalyst.

-With this assembly, the first sensor is installed near the turbo downpipe, which measures the engine-output NOx, with the second sensor measuring the NOx levels exiting the SCR catalyst.
+With this assembly, the first sensor is installed near the turbo downpipe, which measures the engine-output NOx, with the second sensor measuring the NOx emissions exiting the SCR assembly.

 What Does A NOx Sensor Do?